isomerpages/govtech-corp/media/technews/_posts/2021-01-15-post-Smart Cities around the world: Amsterdam Edition.md

 variant: tiptap
 ---
 <p>As you might know, Singapore scores pretty well amongst the world’s smart
-cities – Otherwise, why else would they shoot&nbsp;<a href="https://www.channelnewsasia.com/news/lifestyle/westworld-season-3-singapore-11706008" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">WestWorld</a>&nbsp;here?</p>
+cities – Otherwise, why else would they shoot&nbsp;WestWorld&nbsp;here?</p>
 <p>That said, we’re not the only ones out there.
 Cities around the world
 are all racing to compete as ideal places to live, work and play, improving the lives of their citizens.</p>